python/devguide/internals/compiler.rst

     add a specified opcode
 ``ADDOP_NOLINE(struct compiler *, int)``
-    like ``ADDOP`` without a line number; used for artificial opcodes without no corresponding token in the source code ``ADDOP_IN_SCOPE(struct compiler *, int)``
+    like ``ADDOP`` without a line number; used for artificial opcodes without a corresponding token in the source code ``ADDOP_IN_SCOPE(struct compiler *, int)``
     like ``ADDOP``, but also exits current scope; used for adding return value opcodes in lambdas and closures